MarelGuy/DaBot/README.md

 ### How did you create this bot?

-Here's a list of waht frameworks and what API i used:
+Here's a list of waht frameworks and what API I used:

 - ExpressJS for the backend API.
 - MongoDB for the database.